 Outlines are not always black

 Finally, all the outlines in the logo were changed from black to white.
 This adds a 'frostiness' to the concept, more in keeping with the subject.
-A subtle drop shadow was also applied to restore the legibility of the lettering and the overall tonal contrast of the design was increased to maximise its impact.
+A subtle drop shadow was also applied to restore the legibility of the lettering and the overall contrast of the design.